England-NZ Test finely poised after Blundell ton

 Crawley had a torrid time on the first morning, effectively out three times in 14 balls, but looked more comfortable here, while Duckett picked up where he left off in his first-innings 84.

-Both men eventually offered edges, Duckett poked Tickner to first slip and Crawley bottom-edged a pull off Kuggeleijn through to Blundell.
+Both men eventually offered edges, Duckett poked Tickner to second slip and Crawley bottom-edged a pull off Kuggeleijn through to Blundell.

 The entertainment was perfectly in keeping with this compelling Test and England's fearless style.